-Public Employees' Retirement System (Cont'd) - The Authority's contractually required contribution rate for the years ended December 31, 2019 and 2018 was 12.89% and 13.89% of the Authority's covered payroll, respectively.
-These amounts were actuarially determined as an amount that, when combined with employee contributions, are expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.
+Public Employees' Retirement System (Cont'd) - The Authority's contractually required contribution rate for the years ended December 31, 2020 and 2019 was 14.43% and 12.89% of the Authority's covered payroll.
+This amount was actuarially determined as the amount that, when combined with employee contributions, is expected to finance the costs of benefits earned by employees during the year, including an additional amount to finance any unfunded accrued liability.

-Based on the most recent PERS measurement date of June 30, 2019, the Authority's contractually required contribution to the pension plan for the year ended December 31, 2019 was \$208,516.00, and was payable by April 1, 2020.
-Based on the PERS measurement date of June 30, 2018, the Authority's contractually required contribution to the pension plan for the year ended December 31, 2019 was \$210,303.00, and was payable by April 1, 2019.
-Employee contributions to the pension plan during the years ended December 31, 2019 and 2018 were \$121,356.53 and \$114,832.40, respectively.
+Based on the most recent PERS measurement date of June 30, 2020, the Authority's contractually required contribution to the pension plan for the year ended December 31, 2020 was \$245,659.00 and was payable by April 1, 2021.
+For the prior year measurement date of June 30, 2019, the Authority's contractually required contribution to the pension plan for the year ended December 31, 2019 was \$208,516.00 and was paid by April 1, 2020.

+Employee contributions to the Plan for the year ended December 31, 2020 and 2019 were \$128,711.20 and \$121,356.53, respectively.

 Defined Contribution Retirement Program - The contribution policy is set by N.J.S.A.
 43:15C-3 and requires contributions by active members and contributing employers.
 In accordance with Chapter 92, P.L.
 2007 and Chapter 103, P.L.
-2007, DCRP members are required to contribute 5.5% of their annual covered salary.
+2007, Plan members are required to contribute 5.5% of their annual covered salary.
 In addition to the employee contributions, the Authority contributes 3% of the employees' base salary, for each pay period, to Prudential Financial not later than the fifth business day after the date on which the employee is paid for that pay period.

-For the years ended December 31, 2019 and 2018, there were no employees participating in DCRP.
+For the years ended December 31, 2020 and 2019, there were no employees participating in DCRP.

-Pension Liabilities, Pension (Benefit) Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions - PERS
+Pension Liabilities, Pension (Benefit) Expense, and Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions